Kingdom Hearts χ: Development

 The creation of a mobile version of the game was decided upon while the browser version was still being developed.
 Nomura initially planned to release both titles simultaneously, with each being updated individually.
 However, as development went on, the team's efforts became focused on finishing Kingdom Hearts χ, and development on Unchained was halted.
 The original plan was to make the game a simpler version of its browser counterpart, but with the increasing specs of mobile devices, the workload increased, contributing to the halt to development.
 As mobile devices employ a different control set-up to web browsers, Unchained could not work simply as a port of Kingdom Hearts χ.
 Its title "Unchained" signified the gameplay and story of Kingdom Hearts χ being released into a mobile format.
 One of the changes instituted during the games mobile remake was to make the gameplay more "casual" than Kingdom Hearts χ, with battles being shorter and potentially easier.

-In March 2017, ahead of the first anniversary of the North American launch of Unchained χ, Square Enix announced that the mobile game would be rebranded as Kingdom Hearts Union χ[Cross] in April 2017.
-The relaunch of the title would include a new Union Cross multiplayer mode, allowing parties of up to six players to take on the Heartless together through the game's matchmaking feature as they communicate with each other through emotes and text options, and a theater mode to rewatch unlocked cutscenes and animations.
+In March 2017, ahead of the first anniversary of the North American launch of Unchained χ, Square Enix announced that the game would be renamed Kingdom Hearts Union χ[Cross] the following month, to coincide with the addition of Union Cross multiplayer mode.
 In September 2018, a series of special "Classic Kingdom" minigames was added to Union χ; by completing certain objectives in these minigames, players were able to get early access to the "Starlight" Keyblade in Kingdom Hearts III.

-In January 2020, a new mobile game called Kingdom Hearts Dark Road was revealed, being developed by the same team working on Union χ.
-It was later clarified that Dark Road would be a standalone game accessed within Union χ and that the app would be rebranded as Kingdom Hearts Union χ Dark Road upon Dark Roads release.
-Players would be able to access Dark Road without needing to meet certain criteria within Union χ and would have the ability to link the two games.